 Portobello mushrooms marinated in a smoky chipotle sauce served with tangy red cabbage slaw and smashed avocado!
-These mushrooms tacos are full of flavour, filling and will leave you wanting more!
+These mushroom tacos are full of flavour, filling and will leave you wanting more!
 Great for a tasty weeknight dinner.

 Taco Tuesday is a weekly event at our house.
 I mean what's not to love about tacos!
 They're easy to make, filling, tasty and so versatile.
 My cauliflower tacos have been a favourite for years!